 For our purposes a long poem is anything over over 60 lines, including sequences.

-The submission window for Issue 10 is the month of June
+The next submissions window is the month of November

 We recommend that you read the magazine before submitting

 There must be over 60 lines of poetry (excluding line spaces)